Incolink

 Chief Operating Officer

-Benjamin is an executive leader in funds management and wellbeing services to the Australian building industry with over 15 years of experience.
+Benjamin is an executive leader for operations, information technology and wellbeing services to the Australian building industry with over 15 years of experience.
 Throughout his career, Benjamin has advised on major infrastructure projects, including Melbourne Metro Tunnel, Airport Rail and NBN Co on their government relations and corporate affairs strategies.
 With strong stakeholder, engagement and business acumen, Benjamin has led project teams with complex interest groups in the delivery of new financial products and services across the Australian building industry.

 Christian Bombig